AlexsLemonade/training-modules/external-workshops/using-slack.md

 Please only add members who are acting as helpers during your workshop, and not participants.**

 **Before your workshop**, use Slack to ask us questions as you get set up with tools and prepare for instruction.
-Someone from our team will always try to respond within 24 hours.
+Someone from our team will always try to respond within 1 business day.

 **During the workshop**, you can use this channel to ask us any troubleshooting questions.